BTS Munich 2026 · Allianz Arena July 11 & 12 Concert Day Notes →

 This area works especially well for first-time visitors, couples, parents, and travelers who want to walk rather than plan many transfers.

-The trade-off is price.
+The catch is price.
 Good central hotels can be expensive and sell out early during busy periods.
-Also remember that charming old-town streets can include cobblestones, narrow sidewalks, and busy tourist crowds.
+Also remember that charming old town streets can include cobblestones, narrow sidewalks, and busy tourist crowds.
+Use Marienplatz station or Karlsplatz/Stachus only as orientation points, then check the exact hotel entrance and final walk.

 First-time MunichOld town walkingParentsShort stays